adr1enbe4udou1n/laranuxt-starter-kit/client/README.md

 # Nuxt Starter Kit

-> Client-side Starter Kit used for consomming this [OpenAPI Specification](https://laranuxt.okami101.io/api/documentation) (see server sample implementation [here](../server)), fully based on Tailwind CSS and with inclusion of API client code generator.
+> Client-side Starter Kit used for consomming this [OpenAPI Specification](https://laranuxt.okami101.io/api/documentation) (see server sample implementation [here](../server)), fully based on Tailwind CSS and with inclusion of typescripted API client code generator.

 ## Features